temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 The other data type you'll create is `Periods`.
-This struct contains information about how long the Subscription lasts.
+This struct contains information about how long the subscription lasts.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["11-16"]}-->
 [subscribe.go](https://github.com/temporalio/subscription-workflow-go/blob/master/subscribe.go)